May 28, 2017 By Leanne Vogel November 16, 2018

 The podcast is sponsored by Manitoba Harvest, the hemp-based food company.
 I love using their hemp hearts as an oat replacement in any oat-based recipe from porridge to oatmeal, cookies, and everything in between.
 Hemp hearts are hemp seeds with the shells removed.
 Their tender, fatty, zero grams of net carbs, rich in omegas, fiber, and protein.
 Listeners of the podcast can get 15% off your Canadian or US-based Manitoba Harvest order by going to healthfulpursuit.com/hemp and using the coupon code “KETO”.
 That’s “KETO” all in caps, no spaces, for 15% off.
 This offer is valid until August 31st, 2017.
 I know you’re going to love them.

 If you have an idea for a podcast episode, or you want to submit praise over and above the review, which you can leave by going to healthfulpursuit.com/review, you can reach me at mailto:email@example.com.
 So let’s just jump right into the questions for today.
-You guys submitted a bunch of awesome questions over on our private Facebook group, which you gain access to by getting any of my digital products.
+You guys submitted a bunch of awesome questions over on our private Facebook group.
 So I just asked you guys, “Hey, I’m doing a solo episode.
 What do you want to know?”
 And also we sprinkled in a bunch of the questions that I’d been received over and over again on the book tour that maybe weren’t answered in full during the virtual event.

 The book tour was amazing because I got to connect with so many people, and so many of you that have been following for a really long time, and also see another side to things.
 It’s such a nourishing experience to get to meet people in real life, and talk about their struggles because my body is different from your body which is different from Sally’s body and John’s body, so we’re all going to react differently to different things, and one thing that continued to come up on the book tour was exogenous ketone products, so we’re going to be talking about that in length in just a moment.